priscian/inflection/docs/index.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License—see LICENSE file for details.

 ## Acknowledgments